WICG/attribution-reporting-api/verbose_debugging_reports.md

 * If the trigger was attributed to a source, then the `body` will also contain the following fields:
    * `source_event_id`: The source registration's `source_event_id`.
-   * `source_site`: The top-level site, or embedded site for specific use cases, on which the source registration occurred.
+   * `source_site`: The top-level site, or the embedded site for specific use cases, on which the source registration occurred.
    * `source_debug_key`: The source registration's `debug_key`, but omitted if
      the source registration did not contain a valid `debug_key` or